Developed by: Kansas Coalition Against Sexual and Domestic Violence

-- Does he ever follow you?
+- Does your partner ever follow you?
 Do you have to account to him for your time?

-- Does he ever prevent you from doing things you want to do?
+- Does your partner ever prevent you from doing things you want to do?

-- Is he jealous, hard to please, irritable, demanding, and critical?
+- Is your partner jealous, hard to please, irritable, demanding, or critical?

-- Does he ever push you around or hit you?
+- Does your partner ever push you around or hit you?

-- Does he ever put you down, call you names, yell at you, or punish you in any way?
+- Does your partner ever put you down, call you names, yell at you, or punish you in any way?

-- Does he ever make you have sex?
-Does he ever make you do sexual things that you don't like?
+- Does your partner ever make you have sex?
+Does he ever make you do sexual things that you don’t like?